GZU-SAMLab/DNGSeg/README.md

-# DNGSeg: Dynamic Noise-Guided Diffusion via Adaptive Hypothesis Integration for Medical Image Segmentation
+# DNGSeg: Dynamic Noise-Guided Diffusion with Adaptive Hypothesis Integration for Medical Image Segmentation

 This repository contains the official implementation of **DNGSeg**, a medical image segmentation framework.